Delta works, a private car tour experience

 In February, 1953 a freak spring tide flood washed over in the southern Dutch province of Zeeland.
 The damage was enormous.
 Immediately afterwards, Dutch engineers planned and built the strongest and most extensive and costly system of protective engineering waterworks in the world, the Deltawerken.

-For travelers from the USA the aftermath of the devastating 2005 Katrina Flood may inspire to learn firsthand how Dutch engineers were called in.
+For travelers from the USA the aftermath of the devastating 2005 Katrina Flood and the later floods may inspire to learn firsthand how Dutch engineers were called in.
 Backed by the experience of about seven centuries of titanic struggle, the Dutch knew what to do – and we can see how they shaped their water management for national physical survival.
 At massive cost to the tax payer.

 Aerial pictures above: Storm flood barrier built on a truly gigantic scale in the province of South Holland, to protect the hinterland from storm flood surges, the Maeslantkering Stormvloedkering in the Nieuwe Waterweg river, opened 1997.
 Two enormous triangular hinging columns, arranged horizontally and stretching out 240 meters – nearly as high as the Eiffel tower, harness two horizontal mega barriers which effectively block out high tides when fully closed.
 They protect the low lying Dutch polders of South Holland province.

 The humongous hinges towards the left are anchored with ball-bearing spheres as they have to be able to turn both sideways and up and down with ebb and flood movements.
 This is the grand finale part of the Delta works which were started after the devastating flood of 1953 in the southern provinces of Zeeland and South Holland.
 One may visit this site.
 Photo by ANP press agency.